Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > ***iii.
 The bad part 1 - IMPALA_487.***

+Next, let's move on to our first problem sequence, IMAPAL_487, and see if we can figure out the issue.

 ****Assembly report in quast****

+The assembly for IMPALA_487 shows many issues, with an N50 of 600bp and a largest contig of 2.3Kb, indicating this is highly fragmented.
+Most troubling, the total length of the assembly is only 300 Kb, far below our expected ~5Mb.

 ****Sequence quality in FastQC****

+Looking at sequence counts we can quickly see what the issue is, as there are only 40K unique reads, which would equate to a depth of 1.2X (0.04 M reads * 150bp / 5Mb).

+On the brighter side, we can see that the sequence is of good quality :).
+Also notice that there is not evidence of much duplication, because we are far from saturating our coverage of the genome.

 ****Sample composition with Kraken****

+The Kraken report looks OK, although we notice 1.5% of the sample is predicted to be Klebsiella, which is more than is typical.
+This is further cause for concern when we later discover other examples of clear species mixtures below.

 ****Conclusion****

+This sample has been undersequenced.
+Given the potential evidence for contamination, my recomendation would be to go back to the original sample, restreak for colonies to ensure a genetically pure sample, and go through the DNA extraction/library prep/sequencing process.

 > ***iv.
 The bad part 2 - IMPALA_582.***